Many people dream of a wedding in Ireland but are unsure about whether it is possible.

 Where can a Wedding be Held?

-Since November 5th 2007 you can now get married in other locations, with the agreement of the registrar.
+After November 2007 weddings were permitted in other locations, with the agreement of the registrar.
 Not just anywhere though:

-- weddings must take place in a building to which the public has access
+- weddings must take place in a place to which the public has access

 - the registrar must be willing to classify the location as an approved one.

 Essentially this means that the places which get approval are generally either churches, hotels and public buildings.
 You will not get permission to marry in a private home.

 In June 2014 a further change made it possible for weddings to be held outdoors, a change that many people had wanted for a long time.
 So, it is now possible to have a fully legal wedding outdoors in Ireland.

 The requirements for the location have not changed however.
 It must still be approved by the registrar and it must still be a location to which the general public have access.